Frequently Asked Questions

 Can I practice law in Canada with an LLM?

-In order to practice law in Canada, candidates must fulfill the requirements of provincial/territorial Law Societies and the National Committee on Accreditation.
+In order to practice law in Canada, candidates must fulfil the requirements of provincial/territorial Law Societies and the National Committee on Accreditation.

 Do I need to take any exams to do an LLM or PhD (LSAT, GRE, TOEFL, etc)?